t3kt/raytk/README.md

 # Hydejack Starter Kit

-A quicker way to get started blogging with [Hydejack](https://qwtel.com/hydejack/) and GitHub Pages.
+A quicker way to get started blogging with [Hydejack](https://qwtel.com/hydejack/) on GitHub Pages.

 ## Steps